 - Google Kubernetes Engine lets you use kubectl exec to run a command or start a shell in a Kubernetes container.

-If a VM instance has a privileged service account attached, then any user with shell access to the system can impersonate the service account and access resources on its behalf.
+If a VM instance has a privileged service account attached, then any user with shell access to the system can authenticate and access resources as the service account.
 To prevent users from abusing this capability to escalate their privileges, you must ensure that shell access is at least as well secured as the attached service account.

 For Linux instances, you can enforce that SSH access is more restrictive than

 access to the attached service account by using OS Login: To connect to a VM instance

 that has OS Login enabled, a user must not only be

 The same level of access control doesn't apply to VM instances that use

 metadata-based keys or to Windows instances: Publishing an

 requesting Windows credentials

 requires access to the VM instance's metadata and the